 Here, both selected ions are 2+ and 3+ siblings of the same analyte from which the deconvoluted fragment ion spectrum is created.
 Software reading this information MAY display a single analyte where the charge-reduced precursor mass (M+H)+ and total ion intensity have been computed from the above information, with an option to see the individual ions.

-Moreover, for any DIA acquisition of a full mass range (such as MSE or HDMSE data), the <isolationWindow> element SHOULD contain the full isolation window information such as:
+Moreover, for any DIA acquisition of a full mass range (such as MSE or HDMSE data), the <isolationWindow> element SHOULD contain the full isolation window information with an added term to denote that the isolation is a full range, such as:

 <cvParam cvRef="MS" accession="MS:1000827" name="isolation window target m/z" value="50.0" unitCvRef="MS" unitAccession="MS:1000040" unitName="m/z"/>